10 comedies you’ll love if you’re a fan of ‘Modern Family’

-The comedy had a similar structure to Modern Family, but most episodes were even more structured, opting to tell stories with each separate part of the three smaller families to bring them all together at the end.
+The comedy had a similar structure, but most episodes were even more structured, opting to tell stories with each separate part of the three smaller families to bring them all together at the end.
 The show is quite funny and also hits the sometimes melancholy notes that Modern Family tended to, which is why Life in Pieces would be a great fit for any Modern Family fan.
 All four seasons are available to stream on Hulu and Amazon Prime.

-Even though The Simpsons is an animated television series, it still has a fair amount of things in common with Modern Family.
-The series wasn’t the first show to present a dysfunctional family on prime time television, but it certainly did it well.
+Even though The Simpsons is an animated television series, it still has many things in common with Modern Family.
+The series wasn’t the first show to present a dysfunctional family on prime-time television, but it certainly did it well.
 It of course follows the adventures of everyone’s favorite yellow family, the Simpsons, in the town of Springfield.

 The Simpsons shares some of the same archetypes as Modern Family.
 For example, Homer is the dumb father, as is Phil Dunphy, Lisa is the smart daughter, just like Alex Dunphy, and so on.
 While not as extreme, Modern Family tended to get a little far-fetched with some of its scenarios as well.
 There are more than 30 seasons of The Simpsons to choose from and they’re all streaming on Disney Plus, so if you’re missing the sort of dysfunctional family fun you usually got from Modern Family, be sure to check it out.

-Friends is one of, if not the most, popular sitcoms of the ’90s and ran from 1994 to 2004.
-The show could be considered unlike Modern Family since it’s a sitcom about ⏤ surprise! ⏤ friends, but as anyone who has watched the show knows, these ones are more like family.
+Friends is one of, if not the, most popular sitcoms of the ’90s and ran from 1994 to 2004.
+The show could be considered unlike Modern Family since it’s a sitcom about friends, but as anyone who has watched the show knows, these ones are more like family.
 It’s always a good time to join Rachel, Ross, Joey, Monica, Chandler, and Phoebe as they navigate the ups and downs of their ’20s in New York City.

 Where the show differs from Modern Family is that Modern Family has its fair share of physical comedy and wacky storylines whereas Frasier is more subdued, opting for witty banter and insults as the baseline for its humor.
 That said, the jokes in Frasier still hold up and the relationships between the characters are as good if not better than the ones in Modern Family, so it’s more than worth watching.
 All 264 episodes are available to stream on Peacock, Paramount Plus, and Hulu.

 Full House ran from 1987 to 1995, with its sequel series Fuller House running from 2016 to 2020.
 The original show starred the late comedian Bob Saget as Danny Tanner, the widowed father of three girls.
-The story followed him, his brother-in-law Jesse (John Stamos) and his best friend Joey (Dave Coulier) as they all pitch in to help raise the girls.
-The show was the leader of the TGIF lineup on ABC and the pinnacle of family sitcoms in the late ’80s and early ’90s.
+The story followed him, his brother-in-law Jesse (John Stamos), and his best friend Joey (Dave Coulier) as they all pitched in to help raise the girls.
+It was the leader of the TGIF lineup on ABC and the pinnacle of family sitcoms in the late ’80s and early ’90s.

 As it is a family sitcom, Full House has a fair amount in common with Modern Family.
 Both shows feature an unconventional family unit compared to others that were on television at the time.
 It’s also one of the only sitcoms with a family that isn’t primarily focused on the parents, which is also something it shares with Modern Family.
 Full House had more of a kid-friendly tone but snuck in some adult humor as well.
 All eight seasons are available to stream on HBO Max.